 Bring the potato to a boil and then simmer until fork-tender, 10 to 12 minutes.
 Drain well.

-Drain the cauliflower and then put it in a dish towel and squeeze any excess water out.
+Drain the cauliflower and then put it in a dish towel.

 While the cauliflower and potato are still hot, mash them together until the mixture is smooth (use a potato ricer if you have one).

 Mix in the flour, Parmesan, salt and pepper.
 Make a well in the center of the mixture and add the eggs.
 Mix well to combine.

-Separate dough into three-four equal parts and roll out into 1/2-3/4″ diameter ropes on a surface dusted lightly with cornstarch.
-Cut the ropes of dough into 1″ pieces.
+Separate dough into three-four equal parts and roll out into ½-3/4″ diameter ropes on a surface dusted lightly with cornstarch.

 Roll each piece across the tines of a fork to create ridges.
-Set aside on a cornstarch-dusted baking sheet.

 Bring a large pot of salted water to a boil.
 Add the gnocchi to the pot and cook until they float to the surface, 3 to 4 minutes.
 Using a slotted spoon, transfer them to sheet pan while the rest cook.